ahmad-aloradi/VoxATtack/README.md

 Our results can be found [here](https://faubox.rrze.uni-erlangen.de/getlink/fi5V82Lijua16fSGwE2Wok/waspaa2025).

 ### Notes About Results
-   - These results correspond to Table 1 & 2 in the paper.
-For consiceness, we only show results on the test set
+   - These results correspond to Tables 1 & 2 in the paper.
+For conciseness, we only show results on the test set
    - The results show more details than what has been shown in the paper.
-E.g., DET curves and per-speaker evaluation (only per-gender eval was shown)
+E.g., DET curves and per-speaker evaluation (only per-gender evaluation was shown)
-   - We use the normalized scores for all models but `T8-5`
+   - We use the normalized scores for all models except `T8-5`

-## Get started
+## Get Started

 ```shell
 # clone template